HONDA SPREE (NQ50)

 Living with the Spree is a mixed bag.
 On the downside, the physically small size doesn't work for larger riders and all Spree's except the '87 models have zero storage except for the chrome rack on the back.
 On the plus side, the Spree is ridiculously light, so it’s very easy to toss into the back of your pickup truck or yank around the garage.
 It also gets pretty good milage for a 2-stroke.
 70-80mpg is what you can expect under normal usage.

-OWNER REVIEWS - Browse the Honda Spree Owner Reviews
+OWNER REVIEWS (16) - Browse Spree Owner Reviews REVIEW - Add Your Review

 * Fairly popular so OEM parts aren’t too hard to find.